This is a joint competition for VU and VUMC investigators. All investigators should follow these instructions.

 - The letter must additionally acknowledge that this grant does not allow indirect costs.
 This statement can be used/modified within the letter: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable school/institutional policy.”

-- Brief CV (five-page max.) or NIH Biosketch
+- Brief CV (5-page maximum) or NIH Biosketch.

 Submissions should reference the program name and applicant’s school (Medicine or Nursing) in the subject line of the email.